-a) Reviewers inside the US will be eligible to receive printed book copies and reviewers outside the US will receive e-books only, in order to reduce costs and delays.
+a) Reviewers should receive digital copies of books for consideration, no printed copies will be distributed in order to reduce costs and delays.

-- 4. AAAL Submission Requirements - a) AAAL membership is not required of authors or editors for publishers to submit a nomination for consideration. - b) There will be a processing fee of \$100 invoiced to publishers who submit a nomination.
+4. AAAL Submission Requirements

+- a) AAAL membership is not required of authors or editors for publishers to submit a nomination for consideration. - b) There will be a processing fee of \$100 invoiced to publishers who submit a nomination.
 Failure to pay the fee will result in the nomination being pulled from consideration. - c) Publishers must be willing to provide hard copies of books and e-books in order to be considered for the award. - d) Hard copies submitted for consideration will not be returned. - 5.
 The committee shall report to the Executive Committee in advance of its spring meeting regarding outcomes of the award cycle, and cycle and make recommendation for the following year's cycle when appropriate.

 - a) Each award cycle an award may be made to either a monograph or an edited book.

 - b) The Book and First Book Awards will be given in alternating years, as follows:

 - 1. Odd Years:

 - a.
 Monograph: AAAL First Book Award

 - b.
 Edited Book: AAAL First Book Award

 - 2. Even Years:

 - a.
-Monograph: AAAL Book Award

-- b.
-Edited Book: AAAL Book Award

-- c) The award is a non-cash award consisting of a certificate.
+Monograph: AAAL Book Awardb.
+Edited Book: AAAL Book Award - c) The award is a non-cash award consisting of a certificate.
 In addition, publishers are eligible to use the AAAL award logo on paperback copies and subsequent editions of AAAL award-winning books as well as on publishers' websites and in publishers' catalogs.
 The publishers of books ranked as finalists may use the term 'AAAL Book Award finalist' in relation to print and online marketing of these books.
 Authors of books ranked as finalists may likewise list 'AAAL Book Award finalist' as an academic merit.
 Only the AAAL award-winning book will be permitted to use the AAAL award logo.
-Publishers of the AAAL award-winning book as well as books ranked as finalists will receive short endorsement texts, credited collectively to the 'AAAL Book Award Committee', which may be used in relation to print or online marketing.

-- d) The AAAL book award-winning book and author and finalist books and authors will be formally recognized by AAAL at the annual conference meeting, in the conference program, and on the AAAL website.

-- e) A list of previous finalists and winners will be made available on the AAAL website.
+Publishers of the AAAL award-winning book as well as books ranked as finalists will receive short endorsement texts, credited collectively to the 'AAAL Book Award Committee', which may be used in relation to print or online marketing. - d) The AAAL book award-winning book and author and finalist books and authors will be formally recognized by AAAL at the annual conference meeting, in the conference program, and on the AAAL website. - e) A list of previous finalists and winners will be made available on the AAAL website.